Image Copyright iStock Photos

-Objective Management Group (OMG) has approximately 275 million data points from assessing and evaluating more than 1.1 million salespeople from 11,000 companies.
+Objective Management Group (OMG) has approximately 275 million data points from assessing and evaluating more than salespeople from companies.
 The exciting thing is that there are some very cool things that OMG does with our data.

 For example, when we evaluate a sales force we include analyses that you can't get anywhere else.
 My favorite is our Comprehensive Pipeline Analysis which I wrote about here.

 Another one of my favorites is the Ideal Role Analysis where we identify the best people for a particular sales role and the best sales role for each of your people.